Living with neuroendocrine cancer

 Flushing of the skin can be triggered by stress or by eating certain foods.
 You might find it helps to keep a note of your skin flushes to see what might trigger them.

-Surgery is often the only treatment you need for some NETs.
-But surgery can cause scarring and other body changes that might affect your self esteem and the way you relate to other people, especially close family and friends.
+For some NETs, surgery is often the only treatment you need.
+But surgery can cause scarring and other body changes that might affect how you feel about yourself.

-Other treatments for NETs involve having regular injections which can cause some discomfort at the injection site.
+You might also need regular injections for a NET, which can cause some discomfort at the injection site.

 The physical and emotional changes you have might affect your relationships and sex life.
 There are things that you can do to manage this.